johnh865/americans4representation/src/site/index.md

 4. Create a new organization that is **trustable and accountable** to its members by using cooperative, democratic elections to ensure that the organization's leadership represents its members.

-This is the same strategy special interests use to lobby our government.
-It’s time for ordinary Americans to harness this power.
+In other words, the AFR seeks to give ordinary Americans the same powers special interests use to lobby our government.
 However in order to create this power, we need a new political organization that Americans can trust.
 We need a *cooperatively owned political group.*

 ## Cooperative Ownership